What is Long Term Care Insurance?

 - Compare policies.
 There is no one-size-fits-all policy.
 Policies vary greatly and need to be compared side by side.
 Carefully weigh your options.
 Perhaps you are fine with a policy that covers only room and board at a community, and you are willing to cover additional expenses from your savings.
 You need to find a policy that best fits your specific set of circumstances and budget.

-- Affordability.
+- Assess cost over the long term.
 At some point in retirement most seniors are on a set income.
 Will you still be able to manage to pay the premiums each month?
 Don’t forget, if you stop payment on a policy, it will no longer be viable, and the money that you have invested over the years will be lost.

-- Best time to buy.
+- Consider the best time to buy.
 Keep in mind that it is recommended to purchase your policy in your mid-50’s.
 But you will need to determine for yourself when you think it is best to make this purchase, knowing that the expense will increase with age and your health condition.

-- Peace of mind.
+- Weigh peace of mind.
 Long term care insurance is a safety net in the event that you need professional assistance.
 If you need ongoing care, this insurance can alleviate this burden on your family.

-- Coverage of assisted living.
+- Check coverage of assisted living.
 Assisted living has become more prevalent in recent years, and the care services offered have evolved too.
-Before assisted living became more widely available, some insurance companies in the late 1980s wouldn’t cover assisted living expenses, or the policies would have stringent requirements to meet.
-Policies are more comprehensive in their coverage of different types of long-term care today.
+Before assisted living became more widely available, some insurance companies wouldn’t cover assisted living expenses, or the policies would have stringent requirements to meet.
+Policies are more comprehensive in their coverage of different types of long term care today.
 But make sure that the assisted living community that your family chooses for your loved one is approved by the insurance company.

 Buying a long term care insurance policy is a way to give you and your family peace of mind and ensure that your future care needs are met.
 If your parent has a long term care insurance policy this can be a great benefit to paying for the costs of assisted living and should be factored into your budget.
 Talk to your parent about their policy and meet with their agent to understand the details of their coverage.
 Contact your local Aegis Living community to discuss the costs of assisted living and how to apply your long term care insurance benefits.